 - permanently closed

 Prairie Grove, AR 72753.
 UPDATE: September 21, 2021: Their facebook page says they are now permanently closed (ADDED: April 16, 2021, JBS)

 McGarrah Farms Rivercrest Orchard, LLC - Minimizes chemical and pesticide use, apples, blackberries,

-blueberries, melons, pumpkins, strawberries, watermelons, concessions / refreshment stand, porta-potties, picnic area, inflatables/bounce house,
+blueberries, melons, pumpkins, strawberries, watermelons, concessions or refreshment stand, porta-potties, picnic area, inflatables or bounce houses,

 train rides (train on a track), group reservations